What Is Drug Intervention?

 Staging an Intervention

 It’s extremely important to get the right ‘team’ to perform a drug intervention.
-Usually, we should get at least 3–4 family members and close friends.
+Usually, we should get at least 3–4 family members for the intervention as well as some close friends.
 It’s also pertinent to get a trained intervention professional or an adviser on addiction.
 Professional doctors or psychiatrists also come to mind.

 Gather All the Facts